Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 Only infants are eligible to fly in bassinets – which means your child can only use one before their second birthday.

-As well, the infant must weigh less than 11kg, and be able to lie flat in the bassinet at the time of travel.
+As well, the infant must weigh less than 11kg, and be able to lie flat in the bassinet while at cruising altitude at the time of travel.
+Infants must be nursed in your lap for taxi, take-off and landing.

 Qantas' bassinets measure up at approximately 71cm long, 31cm wide, and 26cm deep.
 If your child can't fit, they'll instead need to travel in your lap.